 Level Two is determined toward the end of the student's program.
 The dean of Graduate Studies and faculty overseeing the program will assess Level Two writing through review of a final paper from a selected graduate course that requires intensive writing.
 In addition, the major advisor, in consultation with other committee members as necessary, will determine that the student writes in a "scholarly" manner in the subject area (theme) of the program.
 Most often the satisfactory completion of a master's thesis or a written field research project will satisfy this second level requirement.
 How this second level requirement is being met must be indicated on the Advancement to Candidacy (ATC) form.

 Advising for the Program

 The applicant is responsible for developing the program proposal and obtaining the endorsements of three tenured/tenure-track faculty members of the university eligible to work in graduate programs as defined in the University Bulletin.
 The primary responsibility for academic program advising will rest with the members of this committee, especially the major advisor.
 The major advisor must come from a department/program in which a significant amount of the program coursework is to be taken.
 At least one of the committee members must come from a different department/program from the primary focus of the student's proposal.
 The dean of Graduate Studies is responsible for the general administration of the program in lieu of the traditional college and department.
 Students interested in the Interdisciplinary Studies program should meet with a graduate advisor in Administration Building room 254.
 See the Graduate Studies website for advising information.

 Students in the Interdisciplinary Studies major must complete all requirements for a master's degree offered by the university.
 In addition, students in the Interdisciplinary Studies program are expected to meet the following standards:

-- Maintain close contact with the major advisor and other committee members in order to assure that the program is carefully planned, and that satisfactory progress is made toward its completion.
+- Maintain close contact with the major advisor and other committee members to assure that the program is carefully planned, and that satisfactory progress is made toward its completion.

 - Maintain a 3.0 GPA every semester in all coursework specified for the degree.
 CR/NC courses are not allowed except for the culminating experience course.